 Non-Public Information refers to all electronic information that is not publicly available information and for insurance purposes refer to PII (personally identifiable information), PHI (protected health information), and PCI (payment card industry data security standards).

-This regulation describes the need to encrypt and protect this data when in storage and when transferred between the insurance agency and its policyholders (email)
+This regulation describes the need to encrypt and protect this data when in storage and when transferred between the insurance agency and its policyholders (example: email).

-Note: There is an exemption to this requirement, however, it requires a waiver request to be submitted annually.
+Note: There is an exemption to this regulation, however it requires a waiver request to be submitted annually.
 See your state regulations, described HERE.

 This is the title required by NY DFS for some agencies doing business in New York.; nationally this role can be viewed as 'Data Security Coordinator'.

-An audit trail (also called an audit log) is an electronic trail that gives a step-by-step documented history of a transaction.
+An audit trail (can also be referred to as an ‘audit log’) is an electronic trail that gives a step-by-step documented history of a transaction.
 It enables an examiner to trace the financial data from general ledger to the source document (invoice, receipt, voucher, etc.).
 The presence of a reliable and easy-to-follow audit trail is an indicator of good internal controls instituted by a firm and forms the basis of objectivity.

 For agencies, using your agency management system (with all other interfacing systems) provides a solid foundation for an audit trail.